ydeydeyde/chiefstickUDP/README.md

 # chiefstickUDP
-Arduino and Processing code for handling UDP protocol for BNO055 sensor module
+Arduino and Processing code for handling UDP protocol for BNO055 sensor module.
+Syphon server object also constructed for use of projection through Mad Mapper software.